Lee Harvey (footballer): St Albans City

 Harvey joined Isthmian League Premier Division club St Albans City during the 2000 off-season.
 He managed only 17 appearances during the 2000–01 season, the last of which coming in a 3–1 win over Maidenhead United on 9 December 2000.

 Bedford Town

-Harvey signed for Isthmian League Premier Division club Bedford Town on 1 August 2001.
+Harvey transferred to Isthmian League Premier Division club Bedford Town on 1 August 2001.
 He played a part in Bedford's run to the first round proper of the FA Cup, where the Eagles took Second Division club Peterborough United to a replay.
 Harvey made 32 league appearances during the 2001–02 season won the Players' Player Of The Year award.
 He played on into the 2002–03 season, making 17 appearances.

 International career

 Harvey was capped by England Youth at international level.

 Personal life

 As of 1999, Harvey was working for a plant hire company in Cambridgeshire.